Ossi05/Random-Youtube-Video-Player/README.md

 ```
 Python main.py
 ```
-It will now open yur browser and play a random video
+It will now open your browser and play a random video